Ukraine Permission Extension scheme

 Ukraine Permission Extension scheme (UPE)

-The Ukraine Permission Extension scheme (UPE) was launched on 4 February 2025 to allow Ukrainian guests already in the UK to apply to extend their stay for an additional 18 months after their Homes for Ukraine (HfU) visa or another valid Ukrainian visa expires.
+The Ukraine Permission Extension scheme (UPE) was launched on 4 February 2025 to allow Ukrainians (those who have permission to live in the UK through one of the Ukrainian visa schemes) to apply to extend their stay for up to a further 18 months after their initial visa expires.

 The UPE scheme is free to apply for and successful applicants will be able to continue living, working, studying, and accessing public funds in the UK.